frostybee/latex-homework/README.md

 # LaTeX Assignment/Homework Template
 This is a template for writing assignments/homework.
-It is suitable for computer science university/college students and features a modular design, fontawesome, dingbat lists, and a grading scheme table.
+It is suitable for Computer Science university/college students and features a modular design, fontawesome, dingbat lists, and a grading scheme table.

 ## Working Examples
 * [Assignment example](examples/Assignment-Example.pdf)